 Telogen effluvium is a form of hair loss that is characterized by hair thinning or an increase in hair shedding.
 It more frequently affects women and is brought on by a disruption in the hair cycle on the scalp.

 There is no clinical or historical evidence of inflammation, and it is a non-scarring type that diffusely affects the entire scalp.
 An increase in hair fall is observed 2 to 4 months after the triggering event as the new hairs pushing through the scalp push out the dormant club hairs.

 Long-term COVID patients may experience symptoms of chronic telogen effluvium.
 This is most likely due to the fact that their bodies are still recovering from a great deal of stress and are not fully recovered.

 Telogen effluvium can develop one to five months after giving birth.
 Hair loss during pregnancy is not uncommon, affecting 40 to 50% of women; however, like most changes during pregnancy, it is only temporary.

-It is important to note that many other conditions including mental stress, losing job, a loss in family as well as physician distress including having severe fever, being hospitalized, suffering from a chronic medical condition including lupus can trigger Telogen Effluvium.
+It is important to note that many other conditions, including mental stress, losing the job, a loss in the family as well as physician distress, including having severe fever, being hospitalized, and suffering from a chronic medical condition, including lupus, can trigger.

 Alopecia areata is a common autoimmune disorder characterized by irregular hair loss.
 It affects approximately 6.8 million people in the United States and 147 million people worldwide.
 Hair typically falls out in quarter-sized patches.
 Alopecia areata can affect larger areas of the scalp than just a few patches.